-So my best advice to you is to look not only at the numbers, but also at the people.
-When evaluating a fund, check out the managers and how they think and invest.
-This isn't always easy, and if you find you can't learn much about a fund, you might consider skipping it.
-There are, after all, some great funds that communicate well with their shareholders.
+To avoid this grim possibility when evaluating a fund, check out its managers, and how they think and invest.
+This isn't always easy; if you find you can't learn much about a fund, you might consider skipping it.
+After all, plenty of great funds communicate well with their shareholders.

-I'm a longtime shareholder in the Oakmark Select Fund (OAKLX), for example, which has a good track record, though it went through a rough patch during the last bull market.
-Its top holdings include Discovery Communications
+I'm a long-time shareholder in the Oakmark Select Fund (OAKLX), which has a good track record, especially when the overall market is doing poorly.
+Its top holdings include Intel

 Another good example

 A while back, I discovered another fund that stands out in this regard.
-The Muhlenkamp Fund (MUHLX), a value-oriented fund that I discovered via our Champion Funds newsletter, has enjoyed above-average returns over the past decade.
-It holds a variety of well-known large-cap stocks like IBM
+The Muhlenkamp Fund (MUHLX) has enjoyed above-average returns over the past decade.
+It holds a variety of well-known large-cap stocks like Bank of America

-I received a welcome-to-the-fund phone call when I invested, and have been receiving, on average, at least one mailing per month.
-The fund issues a monthly newsletter with guidance and commentary from the fund's main manager, and I've also received a "Methods" pamphlet containing an educational essay on diversification and the fund's take on it.
+Since the welcome-to-the-fund phone call I received when I invested, I've gotten at least one mailing per month on average.
+The fund issues a quarterly newsletter with guidance and commentary from its main manager, and I've also been sent a "Methods" pamphlet containing an educational essay on diversification and the fund's take on it.
 When I visited the fund's website, I found a rich nook full of essays and other valuable commentary.
-This is a fund that's open about its style and thinking.
+This fund is open about its style and thinking.

 Dig for details

-So as you hunt for great funds, be sure to pay attention to each fund's managers and their philosophies.
-You're paying for valuable advice from real people, so make sure you get it.
+As you hunt for great funds, be sure to pay attention to each fund's managers and their philosophies.
+You're paying for valuable advice from real people.
+Make sure you get it.

 This article was originally published on Aug.
 22, 2006.
-It has been updated by Dan Caplinger, who owns shares of Philip Morris International.
+It has been updated by Dan Caplinger, who owns shares of General Electric.
 The Motley Fool is Fools writing for Fools.